SouthPoleTelescope/lyrebird/README.rst

 Library dependencies
 ---------------------
+Mainly it needs:

+- libfftw3
+- libpthread
+- libglfw3

+glfw3 has a bunch of dependencies on *nix.

 - libGL
 - libGLU
 - libGLEW
-- libfftw3
-- libpthread
 - libXi
 - libXxf86vm
 - libXrandr
 - libX11
 - libXinerama
 - libXcursor
-- libglfw3

-I know that's a lot so just type:
+I know that's a lot so if you are on a debian system just type:

 .. code:: bash